GHOST LAND

 TRACKLISTING: TBD

-FILM SYNOPSIS
+MUSIC BASED ON FILM SYNOPSIS

-In the alluring ambiance and the student revolts of the late 1960s French Riviera, “French Summer” immerses viewers in a gripping tale of love, passion and suspense.
+New York, NY — In the alluring ambiance and the student revolts of the late 1960s French Riviera, “French Summer” immerses viewers in a gripping tale of love, passion, and suspense.
 The film unravels the passionate yet perilous romance between a pair of young lovers, set against the glamorous backdrop of sun-soaked landscapes and decadent soirées.
 As the plot thickens, the allure of forbidden desires becomes a magnetic force, weaving a complex narrative of lust, drugs, and violence.
 The characters find themselves entwined in a dance between love’s intoxication and the ominous revolutionary undertones lurking beneath the surface of their seemingly idyllic world.
 As the clock strikes midnight, the film takes a darker turn, evolving into a heart-pounding thriller.
 The French Riviera, once a playground for the elite, transforms into a stage for suspense and danger.
 Clandestine rendezvous, enigmatic characters, and a haunting soundtrack amplify the cinematic experience, creating an atmosphere where every stolen glance and whispered secret heightens the intrigue.
 “French Summer” explores the razor-thin line between passion and peril, inviting the audience to embark on a riveting journey through the complexities of love in a world where the boundaries blur, and the consequences echo long after the credits roll.

-Release Date: Fall 2024
+Release Date: TBD

 Forthcoming